Upload files using the JMP add-in¶

 Note

-If you need to remove any of the files from being selected for an upload, click or tap the remove icon to the left of the corresponding file name.
+If you need to remove any of the files from being selected for an upload, click or tap the remove icon to the right of the corresponding file name.

 Resolve mismatched parameters in selected files¶

-After you have selected files for your upload, the add-in validates the parameters in your files against the parameters defined in the selected template, if defined.
-If you have not selected a template, the add-in validates your parameters again existing parameters in the database.
+After you have selected files for your upload, the add-in validates the parameter names in your files against the parameters defined using the selected template, if you have defined one.
+If you have not selected a template, the add-in validates parameter names again existing parameters in the database.

-Choosing an action to resolve a mismatched parameter¶
+Choosing an action to resolve mismatched parameter names¶

-For each mismatched parameter in your selected files for an upload, choose one of the following options in the Take Action drop-down list:
+For each mismatched parameter name in the selected files for an upload, choose one of the following options in the Take Action drop-down field for how you want the system to resolve it:

 -